-During the fall of 2018, in the local district of Nakivale, Uganda, we create the first Promise Hub.
-To prove our model, refine our process and learn valuable lessons to share with our future local Impact Teams, who will spread Promise Hubs around the world.
+The first Promise Hub on the planet opened its doors on April 29th 2019 in the Nakivale Refugee Settlement, Uganda.
+This pilot will prove our model, refine our process and help us learn valuable lessons to share with our future Local Impact Teams, who will spread Promise Hubs around the world.

 FACTS ABOUT NAKIVALE